trose/mouse-jiggler/README.md

 - **Lightweight and efficient** implementation with minimal system impact
 - **Small, imperceptible mouse movements** that won't interfere with your work
 - **Automatic jiggling rules** - Automatically enables/disables jiggling based on task status
-- **Cross-AI agent compatibility** - Works with Qoder, Claude Desktop, and other MCP-compatible tools
+- **Cross-AI agent compatibility** - Works with Cursor, Qoder, Claude Desktop, and other MCP-compatible tools

 ## Prerequisites